yilinzhangAndy/ROSF_labeling/README.md

 2. Install Package

   Install the labelme package.
-Now, you can install labelme by running the following command:
+Now, you can install pandas by running the following command:
 ```bash
 pip install Pandas
 ```